 The following strategy is useful if your scanning strategy is based off of the asset type or location of an asset.

 Basic Agent Scan - Production Servers

 In this example, a scan is created a scan based on the Basic Agent Scan template, and is assigned the group Production Servers.
-This scan will only scan production server assets.
+This scan only scans production server assets.

 Basic Agent Scan - Workstations

 In this example, a scan is created based on the Basic Agent Scan template, and is assigned the group Workstations.
-This scan will only scan workstation assets.
+This scan only scans workstation assets.

 While scans with the Nessus Agents are more efficient in many ways than traditional network scans, scan staggering is something to consider on certain types of systems.

 For example, if you install Nessus Agents on virtual machines, you may want to distribute agents among several groups and have their associated scan windows start at slightly different times.

 Staggering scans limits the one-time load on the virtual host server, because agents run their assessments as soon as possible at the start of the scan window.
 Oversubscribed or resource-limited virtual environments may experience performance issues if agent assessments start on all systems at the same time.